moalhaddar/docx-to-pdf/README.md

 Or you can do so by uncommenting the `pool.size` line in the [properties](./src/main/resources/application.properties) file.

+The test is done through a web browser and javascript, checkout [index.html](./scripts/index.html) & [stress.js](./scripts/stress.js) respectively.

-I've stress tested this service with concurrent requests with a very simple 1-page docx file, here are the details:
+I've stress tested this service with concurrent requests with a very simple 1-page docx file (example 1), here are the results:

 | Number Of Concurrent Requests | Number Of Workers | Time to serve all requests |
 |-------------------------------|-------------------|----------------------------|